 The Foundation Novels by Isaac Asimov

-The Foundation series is a group of seven books written by Asimov between 1942 and 1993.
+Asimov's The Foundation series is actually a group of seven of the best Isaac Asimov books, written between 1942 and 1993.
 In 1966, the first three books together won the Hugo Award for "Best All-Time Series" in 1966.
 The series is about a mathematician named Hari Seldon who develops psychohistory, a method of predicting the future.
 In order to save the world he lives in, Seldon creates a foundation of artisans and engineers to perverse and expand on humanity’s knowledge, making them a foundation for a new galactic empire after his world collapses.
 While there has been a lot of talk to produce a film over the years, HBO required the rights to the series in 2014.

 The Stars, Like Dust by Isaac Asimov